melt-umn/ableC-lvars/README.md

 #### PPOPP Paper:

++ Add more on concrete/abstract syntax with put operation
 + Add references to big examples
 + Discuss future work
 + Look at style resources and spiff up writing